zhw2101024/powerShell-Docs.zh-cn/dsc/secureServer.md

             Credential = $Node.Credential
         }

-        # The next series of settings disable IIS and enable TLS, for environments where that is required by policy.
+        # The next series of settings disable SSL and enable TLS, for environments where that is required by policy.
         Registry TLS1_2ServerEnabled
         {
             Ensure = 'Present'